shahanakattil/MS-900-Lab-Content/Module-4-M365-Security-and-Compliance.md

       - **Access expires** : Select a date.
 After this time, users won't be able to open the labelled item.

       - **Allow offline access** :  Never, always, or for a specific number of days after the label is applied.
-If you restrict offline access to never or a number of days, when that threshold is reached, users must be reauthenticated and their access is logged.
+If you restrict offline access to never or a number of days, when that threshold is reached, users must be re-authenticated and their access is logged.

 1. Under **Assign permissions to specific users or groups** click on **Assign permissions**.
 From here you can grant permissions to specific people so that only they can interact with the labelled content.